ivan-kleshnin/cyclejs-examples/README.md

   )
   ```

-4. No confusion between static and observable variables were confirmed in practice.
+4. No confusion between static and observable variables were confirmed in practice.<br/>
    Variables tend to be either first or second type in every particular (flat) namespace.

    *Simple rule: do not mix static and observable keys in records*.

    You will hit troubles using "forbid shadowing" rule (IDE or linter)
-   but the latter is stupid anyway IMO.<br/>
+   but it's stupid anyway IMO.<br/>
-   The whole idea of namespacing is to allow repeating names.<br/>
+   The whole idea of namespacing is to allow repeating names.
 In other words they are *inevitable*.

-So for now I'm sticking with "repeat names" rule:
+So for now we're sticking with "repeat names" rule:

 ```js
 Observable.combineLatest(